-In this section we first evaluate the CSPEC as an admission control tool for multimedia systems and, specifically, video decoding.
+Here, we first evaluate the CSPEC as an admission control tool for multimedia systems and, specifically, video decoding.
 We then compare the performance of the KSBS against other system resource allocation fairness policies.
 Finally, we give examples of the effect of motion and texture based bargaining powers on the KSBS.